 I discovered dosa earlier this year, and I’ve been trying to replicate and perfect them ever since.
 Dosa are South Indian style savoury pancakes made with a fermented rice and lentil batter.
-Naturally gluten free, they are a perfect accompaniment to a simple potato curry.
+Naturally gluten free, they are a perfect accompaniment to a simple potato curry, like the one in this post here.
 You too can make them yourself at home, even if you are not Indian!

 Scroll down to the bottom of the post to see my dosa recipe

 I love those moments when I discover and taste a new, fabulous food, one I haven’t tried before.
 I also love trying to recreate at home the food I have enjoyed while out and about – or at least a simplified version.